 Interestingly, as noted, the Networking Layer leads the Data and HCI Layers with advances in wireless access technologies and computing resource deployment, but it also lags the Data and HCI Layers, and even itself, in terms of security.
 The well laid plans of the IEEE and industry to plan out evolutions in 802.11xx and cellular, respectively, have not been able to follow suit with security largely because it is simply not possible to envision how application developers and users will utilize their newfound network capacity.
-As such, IT professionals involved with security solutions after the fact.
+As such, IT professionals involved with security are always in a reactive mode, attempting to provide security solutions after the fact.
 This is especially evident today with the explosion in smart devices on the IoT where security was an afterthought and is just now being considered.